-Students may withdraw from their program pathway by completing a withdraw form.
-A "W" will be posted to the academic record for withdrawals that occur after 61 days.
-61 days is based on the date of enrollment.
+Students may withdraw from their program pathway by completing a withdrawal form.
+A "W" will be posted to the academic record for withdrawals that occur through the 14th week of enrollment.
+14 weeks is based on the date of enrollment.
 Students must re-enroll if they receive a "W."